-What are the fees for typical bond and stock funds?
+- What are the fees for typical bond and stock funds?
 The answer to this question is important, especially if you’re interested in stocks and bonds.
 The fees are highly dependent on if the advisor takes commissions or not.
-Learn more of the details you need when you contact your potential financial advisor online today.

 - How often do you provide me with an up-to-date forecast and evaluate my situation?
-An answer you can be happy with is yearly.
+Express to the potential advisor what time-frame would make you comfortable.